 Registrar in Surgical Gastroenterology | Pilgrim Hospital, Boston Mar – May 2000

 This is a busy District General Hospital with the General Surgical Department providing services of Gastrointestinal surgery, Vascular surgery, laparoscopic surgery and endoscopy.
 He performed various major operations such as Anterior resection, APR, hemicolectomy and laparoscopic cholecystectomy.
-Dr. Rajshekhar has routinely performed gastroscopy and colonoscopy.
+Dr. Rajsekhar has routinely performed gastroscopy and colonoscopy.
 Management of emergencies like leaking Aortic aneurysm, blunt abdominal trauma with splenic and intestinal injuries was common when he was on duty.
 Patients with multiple trauma were common as this area was a favourite with motorcyclists.

 Registrar in Upper GI Surgery | Gloucester Royal Infirmary, Gloucester Dec – Feb 2000

-Dr. Rajshekhar has worked with Professor Hugh Barr who is internationally recognised for his contribution in the area of Barett’s oesophagus.
+Dr. Rajsekhar has worked with Professor Hugh Barr who is internationally recognised for his contribution in the area of Barett’s oesophagus.
 We had a state of the art endoscopy department where we performed laser and photodynamic therapy for dysplastic Barett’s oesphagus, Esophageal dilatation for strictures under fluoroscopic control.
 The unit has excellent facilities for investigation and management of reflux oesophagitis.
 Operative procedures performed included oesophagectomy, gastrectomy, Laparoscopic and open Nissen fundoplication.
 This is a large teaching hospital with upto 30 surgical admissions in a 24-hour period.

 Registrar, Liver & Hepatobiliary unit, Gloucester Royal Infirmary, Gloucester Dec – Feb 2000